var _gaq = _gaq || ; _gaq.push(['_setAccount', 'UA-45824147-1']); _gaq.push(['_setDomainName', 'davedominique.com']); _gaq.push(['_trackPageview']);

 David Dominique is a composer, performer and music theorist living in Richmond, VA by way of Los Angeles, Boston, and New York, though not necessarily in that order.
 His compositional output includes contemporary chamber music, jazz, electroacoustic music, installation, rock and theater.

-David’s most recent album is Ritual, a collection of compositions for a unique jazz ensemble including flute, violin, clarinet, bass clarinet, alto and bari sax, valve trombone, electric guitar, electronics, and a driving rhythm section.
+Much of his recent music has been written for a jazz octet, including Ritual, a collection of compositions for flute, violin, clarinet, bass clarinet, alto and bari sax, valve trombone, electric guitar, electronics, and rhythm section.
 The album was recorded in downtown LA with some of that city’s most accomplished improvisers and contemporary performers and has been widely-reviewed and praised.
-David has led several performances of the works on the album with three ensembles in Boston and LA.
+On flugabone (a compressed valve trombone), David has led several performances of the works from the album with three ensembles in Boston and LA.
+An album of new works for this LA-based ensemble is currently in progress, co-produced by Nolan Shaheed, former-Musical Director for Marvin Gaye and lead trumpet for Count Basie.

-In 2013, David composed and conducted a live chamber score for a new theater work, Starcrosser’s Cut.
-The piece was a collaboration with playwright/director Joseph Tepperman, with whom he last worked in 2011 on “Tongues Bloody Tongues”, a critically-acclaimed experimental opera staged in Disney Hall’s REDCAT by Killsonic.
-This year’s experimental theater work, a fictional, dreamlike reconstruction of the police interview after the arrest of infamous NASA astronaut, Lisa Nowak, received six performances from June 6-16, 2013 in Los Angeles.
+David has also composed and conducted theater works, including a live score for LA production, Starcrosser’s Cut.
+The piece was a collaboration with playwright/director Joseph Tepperman, with whom worked previously in 2011 on “Tongues Bloody Tongues”, a critically-acclaimed experimental opera staged in Disney Hall’s REDCAT by Killsonic.
+The subsequent experimental theater work, a fictional, dreamlike reconstruction of the police interview after the arrest of infamous NASA astronaut, Lisa Nowak, received six performances from June 6-16, 2013 in Los Angeles.
 The piece was featured and praised in multiple mainstream publications including LA Weekly, The Hollywood Reporter, USA Today and LA Stage Times.

-David’s research interests include the music of Beat Furrer, Charles Mingus, Eric Dolphy, and indie rock from 1967-present.
-In 2013, David presented his paper, “Loops, Filters, Interruption and Fixation in Beat Furrer’s Invocation VI” at the national meeting of The Society for Music Theory in Charlotte, NC, The West Coast Conference of Music Theory, and Music Theory Southeast, where he received the “Best Student Paper” Award.
+David’s research interests include the music of Charles Mingus, Eric Dolphy, noise and chaos in popular genres, and the music of Beat Furrer, about which he wrote the theory portion of his PhD dissertation.
+David has presented papers on Furrer’s music at at the national meeting of The Society for Music Theory, The West Coast Conference of Music Theory, the South Central Society for Music Theory, and Music Theory Southeast, where he received the “Best Student Paper” Award.
 He has been an invited speaker at Wellesley College, Virginia Tech, Harvard Summer Composition Institute and California State University, Northridge.
 For his compositions and research he has received awards from The Mellon Foundation, The American Music Center, The Max Kade Foundation, California State University, Brandeis University and the College of William and Mary.
 He has been an Artist-in-Residence at the MacDowell Colony, Djerassi Resident Artist Program, The Virginia Center for the Creative Arts, The Hambidge Center and Brush Creek Foundation for the Arts, with upcoming residencies at Arteles Creative Center and Fiskar’s Village AiR program, both in Finland.